LePeanutButter/computer-science-and-architecture/README.md

 - **Solaris** on VMware Workstation

 These logs document every step of the process, including network configuration, disk partitioning, and troubleshooting steps.

+### Triangle Classification in Assembly (ARM & MARIE)
+This project demonstrates how to classify triangles and compute their geometric properties using only integer arithmetic and fixed-point numbers in ARM and MARIE assembly languages.
+It handles input of point coordinates and determines:

+- Validity of the triangle
+- Area and perimeter
+- Triangle type by side lengths (Equilateral, Isosceles, Scalene)
+- Triangle type by angles (Right, Acute, Obtuse)

+This project is ideal for understanding fixed-point arithmetic and assembly-level geometric computations under constrained instruction sets.

+### Simple Computer Simulator – Memory and Arithmetic Unit (HDL)
+This HDL project implements two fundamental computer architecture components:

+- **Memory Module**: A 32-location memory unit with 36-bit words, supporting synchronous read/write operations with write-enable control.

+- **Arithmetic Unit (AU)**: A unit performing arithmetic and logical operations on 36-bit inputs based on a 3-bit instruction set, including addition, subtraction, negation, and conditional increments.

+The project includes simulation test scripts, expected outputs, and usage instructions, showcasing the design of basic hardware building blocks for digital systems using the NAND2Tetris HDL environment.

 ## Authors
 **Santiago Botero** - [LePeanutButter](https://github.com/LePeanutButter)